LLNL/ExaConstit/README.md

 The ```scripts/postprocessing``` directory contains several useful post-processing tools.
 The ```macro_stress_strain_plot.py``` file can be used to generate macroscopic stress strain plots.
 An example script ```adios2_example.py``` is provided as example for how to make use of the ```ADIOS2``` post-processing files if ```MFEM``` was compiled with ```ADIOS2``` support.
 It's highly recommended to install ```MFEM``` with this library if you plan to be doing a lot of post-processing of data in python.

 A set of scripts to perform lattice strain calculations similar to those found in powder diffraction type experiments can be found in the ```scripts/postprocessing``` directory.
 The appropriate python scripts are: `adios2_extraction.py`, `strain_Xtal_to_Sample.py`, and `calc_lattice_strain.py`.
 In order to use these scripts, one needs to run with the `light_up=true` option set in the `Visualization` table of your simulation option file.
+Alternatively, if you just use the `light_up` option and provide the necessary parameters as defined in the `src/options.toml` file you a set of insitu lattice strain calculations will be done.
+The cost of these insitu calculations is fairly nominal and are generally advisable to use when performing large scale simulations where this data is desireable.

 # Workflow Examples